 The Airport Limousine Bus from Incheon International Airport is one of the easiest and most comfortable ways of getting to destinations in and around Seoul.
-If the bus is not ideal for you, then there is also the A’REX Airport Express and Commuter Line Trains and airport taxis along with Boston corporate coach.
+If the bus is not ideal for you, then there is also the Airport Express (AREX) and Commuter Line Trains and airport taxis.

 The bus service is very convenient which may be a better option over the A’REX Airport Express Train for passengers who have heavy luggage or for those who need to go to another location in Seoul other than Seoul Station.